Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Preliminaries

 \subsection{Task Formulation}

 Given a corpus $\mathcal{C} = \{D_{1}, D_{2}, \dots , D_{n}\}$ where $D$ represents a document, generative retrieval aims to autoregressively generate the document identifier (i.e. docid) of the relevant document for a given query.
 To this end, the model is optimized for \textbf{indexing task} and \textbf{retrieval task}.
-The indexing task involves taking a document as the input and generating the corresponding docid, described by
+The indexing task involves taking a document as the input and decoding the corresponding docid, described by:

 where $\mathcal{M}^{\theta}$ is a generative model, $D$ is a document, $d$ is the target docid, and $n$ is the token length of the target docid.
-The retrieval task focuses on processing a query as the input and generating the docid of a relevant document, described as follows:
+The retrieval task processes a query as the input and decoding the relevant docid:

 where $q$ is a query.
-In performing the aforementioned two tasks, it is crucial to address two key aspects: 1) effectively represent the long document $D$ and 2) construct the docid $d$ that captures the overall semantic information of the document.
+In performing the aforementioned two tasks, it is crucial to address two key aspects: 1) effectively represent the long document $D$ and 2) construct the docid $d$ that captures the overall semantic information of the $D$.

 During inference, given an input query $q$, the model produces a top-$K$ ranked list of docids that have the largest likelihoods $\mathcal{M}^{\theta}(d \mid q)$.
-To ensure the generation of valid docids, the model employs constrained decoding, which mostly uses constrained beam search~\cite{iclr/CaoI0P21/GENRE}.
+To ensure the generation of valid docids, the model employs constrained decoding, which mostly uses constrained beam search with prefix trie~\cite{iclr/CaoI0P21/GENRE} or FM-index~\cite{nips/BevilacquaOLY0P22/SEAL}.